emanuelenencioni/CrossModalityFramework/README.md

             ```bash
             python dataset/create_dataset_txt.py
             ```
     For DSEC-Night, the script `create_dataset_vg.py` is also available.
 This script will create caches for voxel grids inside your dataset folder.
-This was added due to the high computational cost of creating voxel grids at runtime.
+This was added due to the high computational cost of creating voxel grids at runtime. \
+    (⚠️⚠️⚠️ Currently under mantainance ⚠️⚠️⚠️)

 5. **Training the Model:**
     - Run the training script with your configuration file:
       ```bash
       python train_from_config.py configs/your_config.yaml
       ```
+      You can add any arguments you want (at least, the ones specified in utils/argparser.py).
+Arguments are parsed as follows:
+    - Use `_` to separate words in argument names (e.g., `--batch_size`).
+    - Use `-` to specify a key within a sub-dictionary (e.g., `--logger-name`, where `name` is a key inside the `logger` sub-dictionary in the config).
     - To monitor the process, the framework is fully integrated with wandb.

 6. **Evaluating the Model:**
     - Run the evaluation script:
-      ```bash
+      ```shell
-      python detect_from_config.py --config config/your_config.yaml --checkpoint path/to/your/checkpoint.pth
+      python detect_from_config.py --config config/your_config.yaml --checkpoint path/to/your/checkpoint.pth --input_image path_to_image
       ```

 ## TODO